Common Myths About Property Tax Payment Busted

 Myth: I can get away with defaults by paying a fine

 Fact: Well, most of the times.
 Municipal bodies impose an interest on dues as penalty for non-payment.
 However, non-payment of property taxes for a long time might also force the municipal body taking over the property and selling it in the market to recover dues.
 There have been many such instances in major cities where a municipal corporation ended up auctioning the property to recover property tax dues.
-In February this year, for instance, the Pune Municipal Corporation seized as many as 600 properties with a market value of Rs 500 crore over non-payment of property tax dues.
+In February 2019, for instance, the Pune Municipal Corporation seized as many as 600 properties with a market value of Rs 500 crore over non-payment of property tax dues.